chef-boneyard/chef-web-docs-2016/includes_cloud/includes_cloud_aws_chef_server_change_instance.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+To edit the |amazon ami| instance size, do the following:

 #.
 Login using |ssh| to access the |chef server| instance.
 Use the |ssh| key pair and the IP address or public hostname that was automatically assigned when the |amazon ami| was launched.
 The default user is ``ec2-user``.
 For example:

    .. code-block:: bash